Alfo5123/Recursive-Least-Square-Filter/README.md

-# Recursive-Least-Square-Filter-
+# Recursive-Least-Square-Filter
-A C# Simple Implementation of
+A C# Simple Implementation of a Recursive Least Square Filter